nestjs/docs.nestjs.com/content/security/csrf.md

 ### CSRF Protection

-Cross-site request forgery (also known as CSRF or XSRF) is a type of malicious exploit of a website where **unauthorized** commands are transmitted from a user that the web application trusts.
-To mitigate this kind of attack you can use the [csrf-csrf](https://github.com/Psifi-Solutions/csrf-csrf) package.
+Cross-site request forgery (CSRF or XSRF) is a type of attack where **unauthorized** commands are sent from a trusted user to a web application.
+To help prevent this, you can use the [csrf-csrf](https://github.com/Psifi-Solutions/csrf-csrf) package.

 #### Use with Express (default)